steph-xue/digital-business-card/README.md

 # Digital Business Card

-A web application that works as a personal digital business card, showcasing my profile, background, and interests, with direct links to professional contact points including my email, GitHub, and LinkedIn.
+A web application that functions as a digital business card, presenting my background, interests, and professional information in a single, organized interface.
+It also provides direct links to my email, GitHub, and LinkedIn for easy access to my work and contact details.

 **[View Live Demo](https://digital-business-card-steph.netlify.app/)**